 What is dermaplaning?

 Dermaplaning can either be applied locally to specific areas of skin or to the whole face.
 As a result of dermaplaning, you will see vellous facial hair, also called “peach fuzz,” disappear along with the extra buildup of oil and dirt that the hair attracts.
 Your face will glow and other facial treatments you receive will be more effective.
-This procedure can even be performed each month if you wish.
+This procedure can even be performed monthly if you wish.

 What are the benefits of dermaplaning?

 • Reduction in the appearance of deep acne scars

 • Removal of fine facial hair, referred to as “peach fuzz”